etamu-class/assg00/README.md

    and create them from the issue templates for the assignment.
 Also make sure you link the issue(s) with the `Feedback` pull request.

-At this point for each assignment, you will be ready to begin reading the assignment description and working on the assignment tasks.
+You are now ready to begin reading the assignment description and working on the assignment tasks.

 # Overview and Setup